wpmudev/anti-splog/readme.txt

 === Anti-Splog ===
-Contributors: WPMUDEV, uglyrobot
+Contributors: WPMUDEV
 Tags: splog, splogs, spam, multisite, buddypress, signup, captcha, wpmu Requires at least: 3.8
-Tested up to: 4.0
+Tested up to: 4.1
 Stable tag: trunk

 The ultimate plugin and service to stop and kill splogs in WordPress Multisite and BuddyPress, from WPMU DEV.